-Yes, so I realised I was approaching this all wrong.
-I need to stop thinking of it as some sort of hobby but deal with it on a business footing.
-My main problem is that I really need to come up with a step by step blueprint because, at the moment, I am stuck in procrastination city.
-Busy doing a lot of things but none of them are producing anything.
-I am blogging but with no detailed plan.
-This ends now.
-This is me starting a new blogging journey.
+But you also need to stop thinking of it as some sort of hobby and deal with it on a business footing.
+You don’t want to get stuck in procrastination city.
+Busy doing a lot of things but none of them producing anything.
+You need to have a detailed plan.

 I find that you get bombarded with so much information, but you don’t have the knowledge to use it all.
 You start a blog.
 You start a twitter account.
 Then you start a YouTube channel.
 Then a Pinterest account.
 You are just doing random steps without linking them all together.